-The Traffic Relief Plan is not a "project" under the California Environmental Quality Act (CEQA) and, therefore, is exempt from CEQA review.
-This is because the Plan is designed to provide a funding mechanism for potential future projects and programs related to the Commission's provision of transportation services.
-However, the Commission is not approving the construction of any projects that may result in a direct or indirect physical change in the environment; future voter approval is required prior to establishing any funding mechanism as set forth in Public Utilities Code Section 240301; and all appropriate state and federal environmental review will be required and completed prior to any future approval of specific projects.
+The Traffic Relief Plan is not a "project" under CEQA and any adoption of the Plan is not a commitment to implement any particular project within the Plan; therefore, any adoption of the Plan is not subject to CEQA.
+Further, even if the Plan was subject to CEQA, it would be exempt from substantive environmental review as a planning and feasibility study.
+This is because the Plan is aspirational and a planning document and does not provide approval for any potential future projects and programs related to the Commission's provision of transportation or other services.
+Further, the Commission is not approving the construction of any projects or implementation of any programs that may result in a direct or indirect physical change in the environment.
+At such time as any of the projects or programs identified herein are proposed to be undertaken, any and all appropriate state and federal environmental review will be required and completed prior to any future approval of specific projects.